thirdwavelist/thirdwavelist-web/README.md

 ## Contribute

-Feel free to take a look at the [open Issues](https://github.com/thirdwavelist/thirdwavelist-web/issues), especially the ones with `good+first+issue` [label](https://github.com/thirdwavelist/thirdwavelist-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and get going.
+Feel free to take a look at the [open Issues](https://github.com/thirdwavelist/thirdwavelist-web/issues), especially the ones with [`good+first+issue`](https://github.com/thirdwavelist/thirdwavelist-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [`help-wanted`](https://github.com/thirdwavelist/thirdwavelist-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label and get going.
 You will need to get one of the owners to review and accept the PRs before it ends up being released.
 All help is welcome 🙏!

 ## Build